The 2023 Oberlander Prize Jury

 The seven members of the 2023 Cornelia Hahn Oberlander International Landscape Architecture Prize jury includes leading landscape architects, urban planners, architects, academics, and other experts from around the world.

 Professor Elizabeth Mossop (chair) is Dean of the University of Technology Sydney (UTS) School of Design, Architecture and Building and a landscape architect and urbanist with wide-ranging experience in both landscape design and urban planning.
-Elizabeth is a founding principal of Spackman Mossop & Michaels landscape architects based in Sydney and New Orleans.
+Elizabeth is a founding principal of Spackman Mossop & Michaels landscape architects based in Sydney, Australia, and New Orleans, LA.
 With an academic career spanning 25 years, Elizabeth has held key roles at universities in both the United States and Australia.
-Before joining UTS, she was Professor of Landscape Architecture and Director of the Robert Reich School of Landscape Architecture at Louisiana State University, one of the highest ranked landscape architecture programs in the US.
+Before joining UTS, she was Professor of Landscape Architecture and Director of the Robert Reich School of Landscape Architecture at Louisiana State University, one of the highest ranked landscape architecture programs in the United States.
 Previously, she was the Director of the Master of Landscape Architecture program at the Harvard Graduate School of Design.

 “It is a privilege to chair this outstanding global jury for the Cornelia Hahn Oberlander International Landscape Architecture Prize for 2023.
 The prize offers a unique opportunity to recognize an unparalleled contribution to the discipline of landscape architecture as well as to elevate understanding and appreciation of the profession around the world.”